tina-hello/doh-gcf/README.md

 ### Short names

 Used on its own, the short names will forward your query unencrypted through Do53.
-You can add `doh-` prefix, eg, `doh-google` (except `google6`) to forward with encryption through DoH instead.
+You can add `doh-` prefix, eg, `doh-google` (except `google6`, since the DoH always use IPv6 when available) to forward with encryption through DoH instead.

 * `google` [Google](https://developers.google.com/speed/public-dns) public DNS.
 Fastest since the proxy already running inside Google's network
 * `google6` IPv6 variant of the Google DNS.
 I put it mostly to hint how to use your own IPv6 address by editing the source code.